SysKitTeam/docs-spconsultant/how-to/generate-autospinstaller-xml-configuration-file.md

 10. In the last two steps, define the mappings for host names and databases.
 Click **Next** to generate your configuration file.
 11. Review your results on the last tab and click **Finish** to close the AutoSPInstaller wizard.

-After SPDocKit generates the XML file, visit [AutoSPInstaller Online](https://autospinstaller.com/) to validate the settings.
+After SPDocKit Consultant generates the XML file, visit [AutoSPInstaller Online](https://autospinstaller.com/) to validate the settings.
 Use the XML file as the input to another SharePoint server to create a farm that matches your settings.
-Find out more about generating an XML configuration file in SPDocKit in our [SPDocKit and AutoSPInstaller webinar](https://blog.syskit.com/video-create-a-copy-of-your-sharepoint-farm-with-spdockit-and-autospinstaller).
+Find out more about generating an XML configuration file in SPDocKit Consultant in our [SPDocKit and AutoSPInstaller webinar](https://blog.syskit.com/video-create-a-copy-of-your-sharepoint-farm-with-spdockit-and-autospinstaller).